SoftwareBrothers/adminjs-dev/README.md

 yarn run docs
 ```

-Documentation uses jsdoc along with the better-docs documentation template.
+The documentation uses jsdoc along with the better-docs documentation template.
 Better-docs is included inside this repo as a submodule.

 You can enter the `better-docs` folder and develop documentation with live reload.

-In case of any problems you might need to remove the .cache folder form the root repo (created
+In case of any problems you might need to remove the .cache folder from the root repo (created
 by parcel bundler)

 ```sh